American eccentric cinema: Characteristics

 This type of cinema has been called "quirky", "cute" and "smart".

-There are many alternate methods of exploring romantic love and sexuality within American Eccentric Cinema.
+There are many alternate methods of exploring romantic love and sexuality within American eccentric cinema.
 The films explore gender roles as changing and often take a postfeminist stance.
 Characters often challenge and explore the expectations of marriage prior to the 1990s within the narrative as well as the complexities of sex and how society views it.
 Most characters are heterosexual and the complications of love are dealt with from the man-woman relationship perspective.
-However, director Todd Haynes, whom Swapnil Dhruv Bose labels a pioneer of the American Eccentric movement, comes as an exception as he explores LGBT relationships, with films that were part of the beginning of the New Queer Cinema movement.
+However, director Todd Haynes comes as an exception as he explores LGBT relationships with films that were part of the beginning of the new queer cinema movement.
+In his 1995 acclaimed drama, Safe, he commented on self-help culture as a metaphor for the AIDS crisis in the late 1980s.